Multi-agent Adaptive Mechanism Design: Deferred Proofs

 We call $\delta$ the \textit{cheapness} parameter, as it relates to how low the principal's expected payment can be.

-\begin{lemma}[Hard instances] For the aforementioned two instances $p_0$ and $p_1$ with parameter $\delta \in (0,1/4)$, we have: \begin{itemize} \item Competition: under instance $p_0$, any reward mechanism $R$ for that satisfies the incentive-compatibility (IC) constraints in Eq.\eqref{eq: LP formation for two-agent mechanism design} and whose expected payment is less than $1+\delta$ must either violate IC constraints or pays more than $1+\delta$ under instance $p_1$.
+\begin{lemma}[Hard instances] For the aforementioned two instances $p_0$ and $p_1$ with parameter $\delta \in (0,1/4)$, we have: \begin{itemize} \item Competition: under instance $p_0$, any reward mechanism $R$ is feasible with respect to constraints in Eq.\eqref{eq: LP formation for two-agent mechanism design} and whose expected payment under truthful reporting is less than $1+\delta$ must either violate IC constraints or pays more than $1+\delta$ under instance $p_1$.
 The statement holds with the roles of $p_0$ and $p_1$ reversed.